-The baffle is made of aluminosilicate fibre material that is compressed with a binder to form a rigid board.
-C-Cast or Vermiculite can withstand temperatures above 2,000 °F. It is not considered hazardous waste.
-Disposal at a ecocenter is recommended.
+The C-Cast baffle is made of aluminosilicate fibre material that is compressed with a binder to form a rigid board.
+C-Cast can withstand temperatures above 2,000 °F. It is not considered hazardous waste.
+Disposal at a landfill is recommended.